Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Olde Farmhouse Vintage Market in 2025

 What to Expect

-At the event you can find anything that could conceivably come from an old farmhouse.
+At the event you can find everything that could conceivably come from an old farmhouse.
 There are metal lanterns, wooden snowshoes, fine china teacups, vintage kitchen containers, garden decorations, restored wood products and antique furniture.
 There are usually also cute signs, collectible model cars, old-fashioned toys, sports memorabilia and sometimes even sets of antlers.

 Olde Farmhouse Market Video